 The asylum centre near Riga and the new temporary housing project in Dalby, a village near Lund, highlighted how difficult and limited the exchange opportunities are for newcomers when housing options are located far away from the social hubs.
 The city of Leipzig follows a mixed concept for the accommodation of asylum seeking persons.
 It is a combination of socalled "decentralised housing" - housing in rental apartments (by the municipality, homeowners or subletters) anywhere they are available on the housing market - and refugee shelters with rooms and flat units.
 While those community accommodations for refugees in Leipzig have very different sizes and are spread over all districts of the city, the largest shelters and a high share of available apartments are located quite far from the city centre.
-Participating in education offers and finding housing or job opportunities become much more difficult if there is less exchange with locals and long distances to language courses, offices, childcare opportunities, etc. Examples of responses In HOUSE-IN, we identified a wide spe of responses and housing strategies to aforementioned challenges.
-Each app has a different constellation of actors a types of users.
-One of the main factor affects and shapes collaborations is th bility in response and the capacity to f In the following section, we introduce projects, organisations, and approach address the challenges in an effective These could inspire others and offer o nities to learn, even though these resp need to be reinterpreted and embedd the local context because they cannot replicated.
+Participating in education offers and finding housing or job opportunities become much more difficult if there is less exchange with locals and long distances to language courses, offices, childcare opportunities, etc.

+Examples of responses

+In HOUSE-IN, we identified a wide spectrum of responses and housing strategies to the aforementioned challenges.
+Each approach has a different constellation of actors and types of users.
+One of the main factors that affects and shapes collaborations is the flexibility in response and the capacity to fill gaps.
+In the following section, we introduce selected projects, organisations, and approaches which address the challenges in an effective manner.
+These could inspire others and offer opportunities to learn, even though these responses need to be reinterpreted and embedded in the local context because they cannot be just replicated.